-- The dimensions of the test assembly shall be large enough to be representative of the intended use.
-This means that it shall consist of at least one full width panel and two cut panels (width 300 mm) to include a minimum of two longitudinal joints in the assembly.
-The length of the assembly shall not be less than 2400 mm. - Both horizontal and vertical joints shall be incorporated in the test assembly together with the fixing to the floor.
-Corners and fixing to the roof construction is not included in the test assembly. - Only a horizontal installation as used in practice shall be tested.
-Results are then valid for all other configurations with the same type of panels and joint constructions.
-It shall be ensured that the two lateral sides and the top side are sealed airtight, according to Figure 55. - The test specimen shall be tested for both under and over pressure.
-Worst result is valid for the test specimen. - The test results shall be given in such way that the air permeability for the horizontal longitudinal joints, vertical joint and fixing to the floor are measured (in m3/m h).
-The recommended way to do this is first to measure the air permeability for the complete assembly totally sealed, to determine the air leakage of the equipment and of the 3 sides not included in the test.
-Then, unseal the panel joints to get a result for the longitudinal joints between the panels only, unseal also the vertical joint and make a new measurement and at last, unseal also the joint between the panel and the floor to get results for the whole assembly.
-From these results, the air permeability (m3/m2 h) for the whole assembly can be calculated for different applications.
-The air permeability test should begin with a pressure difference Δp{max} of at least 200 Pa between inside and outside of the test assembly.
-The values n and C shall be declared on the basis of the test results (according to EN 12114, app.
-B, formula (B.8)).
+- The dimensions of the test assembly shall be in accordance with the instructions given in 4.3.5. - The test specimen shall be tested for both, under and over pressure.
+Worst result can be used as single value set of air permeability for the test specimen. - The test results shall be given in such way that the air permeability for the longitudinal joints in horizontal or vertical orientation are measured (in m/m h). - The test results for sandwich panels with bi-directional joints shall be given in such way that the air permeability for the tested longitudinal and transversal joints are measured in m/m h.
+Length of longitudinal and transversal joints shall be recorded. - The recommended way to do this is first to measure the air permeability for the complete assembly totally sealed, to determine the air leakage of the equipment.
+Then, unseal the panel joints to get a result for the longitudinal joints between the panels only.
+From these results, the air permeability (m/ m h) for the assembly can be calculated for different applications.
+The air permeability test should begin with a pressure difference Δpmax of at least 200 Pa between inside and outside of the test assembly.
+The values n and C shall be declared on the basis of the test results (according to EN 12114, Annex B, formula (B.8)).
 The air loss V can be calculated using:

-$$C = \exp(\alpha)$$

-and $V = C \cdot \Delta p \cdot n$
+$C = \exp(\alpha)$ and $V = C \cdot \Delta p^n$ (4.1) (4.2)

-(4.1)

-(EN 12114, app.
-B, formula (B.1)).
+(EN 12114, Annex B, formula (B.1))